 How Can I Help?

 There are 2 simple ways you can help us.
 One way is by donating your unused/retired church equipment, furniture, materials, supplies or any other item a church can use to help disciple believers.
 You can also help fulfill needs requested by individual churches in Cuba by browsing the Outstanding Church Requests feed on the right.
-Another way is by making a financial contribution to help acquire needs that have not been donated, and to help pay the enormous costs of shipping/exporting these items.
+Another way is by making a financial contribution to help acquire needs that have not been donated and to help pay the enormous costs of shipping/exporting these items.
+You can also help us by telling others about our ministry, but most importantly… PRAY FOR US!
+The LORD has already moved mountains for us, but the need is great and we would love for the LORD to connect us with more believers who are burdened for the people of Cuba.

 What portion of My Contributions Are Used for Administrative Costs?